hanklokyaw/san-myanmar_site/Readme.md

-# Smart Housing Flask App
+# Smart House Flask App

 This is a Flask-based web application for **Smart Housing**, a modern housing solution company.
 The app includes a professional landing page, About page, Contact form with validation, and visitor logging.